wmvolckmann/wmvolckmann.github.io/courses/2020Su_ECN102/index.md

 ### R Sheets
-When using interactive scripts, press *Shift + Enter* to proceed step-by-step; or click on *Runtime -> run* to run the entire script.
+When using interactive scripts, press *Shift + Enter* to proceed step-by-step; or click on *Runtime -> Run all* to run the entire script.
 It will give a warning but I can assure you that my R script will not steal your credit card information.

 * [R Sheet 1](102-Rsheet-01.pdf)